-There are many types of asters native to the Northeast, including the aptly named "New England aster" (Aster novae-angliae), a perennial listed among the salt tolerant plants, making it suitable for roadside plantings.
-The flower in the picture isn't an actual wildflower but is rather a cultivar named the 'Purple Dome' New England aster.
-Propagation can be achieved by dividing, come spring.Continue to 3 of 14 below.
+New England asters are native to the northeastern U.S. There are many types of asters native to the Northeast, including the New England aster (Aster novae-angliae), a perennial listed among the salt-tolerant plants, making it suitable for roadside plantings.
+Pictured is a cultivar named the "Purple Dome" New England aster.
+Propagation can be achieved by dividing in the spring.

+Blanket flowers are so named because their colors are reminiscent of a Native American blanket.
 A North American plains wildflower, blanket flower (Gaillardia aristata) offers a two-toned look.
-Division in spring provides a way to rejuvenate these beautiful blossoms and increase your stock.Continue to 4 of 14 below.
+Division in spring provides a way to rejuvenate these beautiful blossoms and increase your stock.

 Queen Anne's Lace Wildflower

+Queen Anne's lace bears the botanical name Daucus carota.
 Indeed, Queen Anne's lace is related to carrots.
-If you pull up one of these wildflowers, you'll smell the carrot fragrance emanating from the bruised roots.
+If you pull up one of these wildflowers, you can smell a carrot-like fragrance emanating from the bruised roots.

 05 of 13

 06 of 13

 07 of 13

 08 of 13

 09 of 13

 White Water Lily

+Water lilies or pond lilies are a must wildflower for water gardens.
 The lily pads of water lilies are perhaps valued as highly as the water lily flowers.
-And yes, I have, in fact, spotted frogs lounging around on lily pads (it's not just a cartoon image!).
-The ones with white flowers are most commonly spotted when traversing the back roads of my native New England (U.S.), but there is also a pink-blooming type.
-These splendid aquatic plants bear the botanical name of Nymphaea odorata.
+And, you may spot frogs lounging around on lily pads (it is not just in fairy tales).
+The white flowers are most commonly spotted in New England, but there is also a pink-blooming type.
+These splendid aquatic plants bear the botanical name Nymphaea odorata.

-A... similar yet different plant (also widely found in New England ponds) is Nuphar luteum, commonly known as the "yellow pond lily."
-It is similar in the sense that it shares the same natural habitat (ponds) and sports those iconic lily pads, but it is distinct both botanically (different genus) and color (yellow).Continue to 11 of 14 below.
+A similar yet different plant (also widely found in New England ponds) is Nuphar luteum, commonly known as the "yellow pond lily."
+It is similar in the sense that it shares the same natural habitat (ponds) and sports those iconic lily pads, but it is distinct both botanically (different genus) and color (yellow).

 11 of 13

 12 of 13

 How Do Wildflower Farms Get Their Seeds?

-- By on-site hand-gathering
+- On-site hand-gathering